 They generally have previous experience in construction or another related field and use sophisticated software to conduct an independent assessment of a customer's loss of property.
 They know exactly how to record and file a policyholder's initial and supplemental claims.
 Some homeowners may choose to hire a public adjuster to help them through the claim process.
 The public adjuster works for the policyholder, not the insurance company.
 They will obtain information about claims and determine proposed repairs and the cost of repairs.

-According to the report, those who used public appraisers for non-catastrophic claims received settlements that were 584% higher.
+The public adjuster would be hired and paid by the policyholder.
+According to the report, those who used public adjusters for non-catastrophic claims received settlements that were 584% higher.
 Thanks to their experience and determination to do everything possible, the public adjuster can help ensure that nothing is omitted in the claim and in the settlement of the claim.
-To avoid hassles and potential mistakes, many business and home owners hire public appraisers to handle their insurance claims.
-Nearly all good public appraisers are not only state-licensed, but they also have years of experience working in the highly complex insurance industry.
+To avoid hassles and potential mistakes, many business and home owners hire public adjusters to handle their insurance claims.
+Nearly all good public adjusters are not only state-licensed, but they also have years of experience working in the highly complex insurance industry.

 But if you're exhausted, overwhelmed, or unsure of what you're owed, a public adjuster can do the work for you and may be able to negotiate a higher settlement.
 The best time to hire a public claims adjuster is before you file the claim or at the beginning of the grievance process.
 If no one you know can make a recommendation, ask the public adjuster in question for the contact information of some of their previous customers.
 The other way to find a public insurance adjuster is to get a recommendation from friends or family.
 There are a few negative aspects to consider when hiring a public adjuster, many are associated with their reputation.
 Public adjusters speak the language and can take the burden off you because the process is time consuming and there is a lot of technical terminology that can be difficult to understand.